Luxury Villa Casa Andromeda

 Nestled on the slopes of the stunning Montgo mountain, 10 min drive from the sea, Javea port and popular Arenal beach, in the highly sought after and quiet residential area of Montgo Toscamar, Casa Andromeda offers its valued guests a sense of peace and luxury with stunning views.

-This newly decorated house, air-conditioned throughout, is totally private on a large fenced plot, encompassing terraces and gardens with fruit trees, where guests are welcome to pick the ripe fruit during their stay, and with a bit of wilderness for children to explore.
+This tastefully decorated house, air-conditioned throughout, is totally private on a large fenced plot, encompassing terraces and gardens with fruit trees, where guests are welcome to pick the ripe fruit during their stay.

 Accommodation is for 10 people on 3 levels, each with its own private terrace area.
 A total of 6 double bedrooms and 5 modern bathrooms with walk in showers.
 The villa is ideally suited to an extended family or families holidaying together wanting time together and apart.
 The main pool level has 2 double bedrooms, 2 bathrooms a fully fitted modern equipped kitchen, living and dining rooms, an office and wine bar.
 The lower level apartment has 3 double bedrooms and 2 bathrooms.
 The tower room at the top of the house has a large double bedroom, an en-suite bathroom and a private terrace with fabulous mountain and valley views.